To diagnose an AVM, your health care provider will review your symptoms and perform a physical examination.

 Learning that you have an AVM can be frightening.
 It can make you feel like you have little control over your health.
-But you can take steps to cope with the emotions that accompany your diagnosis and recovery.
+But you can take steps to cope with the emotions that go with your diagnosis and recovery.
 Consider:

 - Learning enough about AVM to make informed decisions about your care.
-Ask your doctor about the size and location of your AVM, and what that means for your treatment options.
+Ask about the size and location of the AVM, and what that means for your treatment options.

 - Accept your emotions.
 Complications of AVM, such as hemorrhage and stroke, can cause emotional problems as well as physical ones.
 Coming to terms with the diagnosis might help.

 - Keep friends and family close.
-Friends and family can provide the practical support you'll need, such as accompanying you to doctors' appointments, and serve as emotional support.
+Friends and family can provide the practical support you'll need, such as going with you to care provider appointments, and serve as emotional support.

 - Find someone to talk with.
-Talking to a friend or family member, a counselor, medical social worker, clergy member, or support group about your hopes and fears can be helpful.
-Ask your doctor about support groups in your area.
+Talking to a friend or family member, a counselor, a medical social worker, a clergy member, or a support group about your hopes and fears can be helpful.
+Ask your health care provider about support groups in your area.
 Or check your phone book, library or a national organization, such as the American Stroke Association or The Aneurysm and AVM Foundation.

 Preparing for your appointment

-An AVM might be diagnosed in an emergency situation, immediately after bleeding (hemorrhage) or a seizure has occurred.
-It can also be detected after other symptoms prompt imaging scans.
+An AVM might be diagnosed in an emergency situation, immediately after bleeding, also called hemorrhage, or a seizure has occurred.
+It also can be detected after other symptoms prompt imaging scans.

 But in some cases, an AVM is found during diagnosis or treatment of an unrelated medical condition.
-You may then be referred to a doctor trained in brain and nervous system conditions (neurologist, interventional neuroradiologist or neurosurgeon).
+You might then be referred to a doctor trained in brain and nervous system conditions.
+This type of doctor is called a neurologist, interventional neuroradiologist or neurosurgeon.

 What you can do